nounch/augmented-tree/README.md

   "R" - Reverse the current sort order
   "C" - Cycle between available sorting types
   "|" - Toggle the indentation prefix on/off
+  "." - Toggle displaying dotfiles/dirs.
+  "m" - Toggle the visibility of the subtree of the current directory.

 File/directory opening: